atomisthq/docs/README.md

 locally.

-*You are not required to test your changes locally in order to contribute.* Edit right on GitHub, and let the build take care of it.
+*You are not required to test your changes locally in order to contribute.* Edit right on GitHub, and let Atomist (our build automation) take care of it.

 [doc-style]: https://developers.google.com/style/ (Google Developer Documentation Style Guide)
 [style-highlights]: https://developers.google.com/style/highlights (Google Developer Documentation Style Guide Highlights)